 Surely we have all received those gifts that we simply did not need or even want.
 Year after year, we end up with a lot of useless gifts – some simply given out of politeness – taking up space in our homes, which then go to create even more waste.

-Making a gift, offering memories or supporting meaningful causes demonstrates that you have put thought and time into the gift, rather than heading to the holiday sales in hope of finding something they may like.
+Making a gift, offering memories or supporting meaningful causes shows that you have put thought and time into the gift, rather than heading to the holiday sales in hope of finding something they may like.

 Christmas or birthdays or any other type of celebration that typically requires gifts, is supposed to be about make others happy, not about the amount you spent, brand names or how large they are.